input-output-hk/cardano-sl/docs/delegation_design_spec.md

 While the delegation research paper in principle allows a significant degree of flexibility with delegation, our chosen design is quite restrictive and uses a fixed pattern of delegation.
-In order, we have:

-We will only allow a very simple form of chain delegation, where we have zero or one of each of the following certificates, in that order:
+We will only allow a very simple form of chain delegation, where we have the following, in order:

- 1. a base or pointer address
+ 1. a base or pointer address;
- 2. a heavyweight delegation certificate
+ 2. a heavyweight delegation certificate; and
- 3. optionally, a lightweight certificate
+ 3. optionally, a lightweight certificate.

 This restricted pattern of chain delegation allows us to satisfy all requirements, but avoids problematic cycles in the graph of delegation